ALMaclaine/prompts/01-code-implementation-prompt.md

    - Follow coding standards and best practices.
    - Use clear and descriptive names.
    - Include comments for complex logic.
    - Ensure error handling and consider edge cases.
+(For detailed guidance, refer to the [Error Handling and Troubleshooting Prompt](#6-error-handling-and-troubleshooting-prompt))
    - Keep the code modular and maintainable.

 4. **Write Tests**: